 The virtualized access network example shown above is directing into potential network evolution beyond the current understanding of network slicing.
 However, the IEEE 802.1CF specification already provides the model and concepts of virtualized access networks, that can be fully build based on existing IEEE 802 protocol specifications.
 It is shown that realization of such powerful networking concepts with IEEE 802 technologies is a matter of implementation without the need for lengthy standardization activities.
 Just, let’s do it.

-IEEE’s (Advanced Access Network Interface) AANI standing committee is about integrating 802.11 into the 5G domain.
-There is nothing corresponding in 3GPP for integrating into 802.

-Industry connections – NENDICA: Flexible Factory IoT, Data Center Bridging

 Higher layer functions and service discovery in vertical application networks